Dan-Zed/seg_ana/docs/metrics_explanation.md

 solidity = contour_area / hull_area
 ```

-Values very close to 1.0 (above 0.98) are normalized to exactly 1.0.

 **Interpretation:**
 - Ranges from 0 to 1, where 1 means the shape is completely convex (has no indentations).
 - Lower values indicate shapes with significant concavities or indentations.